mathewlowry/myhub-gpt/AI4Communities post.md

 Bluesky doesn't even control feed creation.
 Instead, they provide "**APIs for feed generation**... allowing for custom feed and moderation systems to be created as independent services ... [and] **a feed selection system** that enables users to explore third-party feeds and access them as effortlessly as their home timeline... we’re using a similar approach to address reputation, misinformation labeling, and moderation."

-- [ ] I've therefore started work on a Bluesky feed for the Brussels Bubble to see whether that will help them off their nasty Xitter habit, and have added it to the [Bluesky Brussels Bubble Starter Pack](https://go.bsky.app/LZExyns).

-- [ ] However, these are not AI-driven...??
+I've therefore started work on a Bluesky feed for the Brussels Bubble to see whether that will help them off their nasty Xitter habit, and have added it to the [Bluesky Brussels Bubble Starter Pack](https://go.bsky.app/LZExyns).
+However, these are not AI-driven.

 **I’m less familiar with Nostr,** but I know that Jack Dorsey, its founder and the guy who launched Bluesky when he ran Twitter, definitely [believes in algorithmic choice](https://cointelegraph.com/magazine/algorithm-choice-can-fix-social-media-but-only-on-decentralized-platforms/).
 My introduction to Nostr came via one of my favourite thinkers in this space, Gordon Brander ([6 resources](https://myhub.ai/@mathewlowry/?tags=gordon+brander)), whose [Nature's many attempts to evolve a Nostr](https://substack.com/home/post/p-143032514) walks you through the various architectures, concluding with the Nostr approach, of which he’s clearly a fan: “_You sign messages with your key, then post them to one or more relays.
 Other users follow one or more relays.
 When they get a message, they use your key to verify you sent it_”.